 The Pill has been around since 1960, and with a 91% effectiveness when taken correctly, there’s no doubt that it was a major, hard-won breakthrough for women.
-For the first time in history, we were in control of our reproduction, which helped us find safety from dangerous birth conditions, gave us more autonomy in relationships, and provided the ability to work rather than be limited by pregnancies they may not want or be ready for.
+For the first time in history, we were in control of our reproduction, which allowed us more autonomy in our ability to work, build careers, and choose whether to stay in relationships, and not be limited by pregnancies they may not want or be ready for.
 Forget the maternity leave debate – back then, there was no debate.
 Married or not, you had to quit your job when you got pregnant or hide it until you couldn't anymore.

 I don't know if you realize this, but it wasn't even that long ago – just in the early part of the last century – that it was illegal to send any contraceptive information through the US mail.
 I'm not talking about contraceptives.
 I'm talking about pamphlets, leaflets, flyers, or medical information about contraception, and it was illegal to the point of being punishable by going to prison, which actually did happen to people like Emma Goldman and other advocates of women's access to contraception.

 So on the one hand, a dyed in the wool (or womb may be more accurate – my mom was the first woman in her college to wear slacks to the campus!) feminist, I'm loathe to criticize what has become a mainstay in women's ability to control when we do and don't get pregnant – especially during a time when our reproductive rights are being threatened.